gauborg/Behavioral-Cloning/writeup_Gaurav.md

 * To compensate the left bias and to generalize the model, I recorded one more lap of the track in reverse direction. (i.e. clockwise)

-* During dataset preparation, I will flip the images in order to augment the data so that the model is more generalized.
+* During dataset preparation, I will the images in order to augment the data so that the model is more generalized.

 The total data captured was about 13590 measurements.